-When researching a rock collecting locality, the first thing most do is try to find somewhere that is known for having minerals you hope to find.
+When researching a rock collecting locality, first try to find somewhere known for having minerals you hope to find.
 Having a kayak on board can often make all the difference in having a high-yielding excursion or not.
 If the area you’re searching in is not known for anything in particular, the outing becomes more reconnaissance and exploratory.
 Scouting for traces of specific minerals along the water’s edge can be exhilarating.

 Coastal rock collecting guides are typically well-versed in what waters might be worth exploring.
 If you are unsure where to begin, a guide or a good guidebook is a great place to start.
 Local outfitter shops and gear experts are also valuable resources.